Dadido3/noita-mapcap/README.md

     If that file doesn't exist do step 5, and come back here, and continue from step 3.

 4. Patch your `.../Noita/noita_dev.exe` with [Large Address Aware](https://www.techpowerup.com/forums/threads/large-address-aware.112556/) or a similar tool.
-    This is optional, but it prevents crashes from noita running out of memory.
+    This is optional, but it prevents crashes from Noita running out of memory.

 5. Start `.../Noita/noita_dev.exe`.